Henil28P/ContactList_API-Tests-Postman/README.md

 - Contact List API: https://thinking-tester-contact-list.herokuapp.com/
 - Allows users to add, edit, and deletee contacts, like they would in an address book.

+# Postman Terminology

+1. Collections - all the requests and assertions for an API; the top-level folder
+2. Folders - a group of requests and assertions that reside in a collection.
+It's even possible to create nested folders.

+# JSON Web Tokens (JWTs)

+- APIs allow us to make requests directly to a server or a data store without having to go through UI.
+But software creators need to make sure that those APIs are secure.
+- The most common way to secure APIs is through a JSON Web Tokens (JWTs) this token is generated through a POST request.
+- When a valid username and password are sent in the request, a JWT is generated.
+- The JWT can then be used in all requests to the API to interact with the app.